rrubberr/Flatpak-LuxRender/README.md

 ## Running the Flatpak

-After the package has been compiled, LuxRender can be launched using the follwing command.
+After the package has been compiled, LuxRender can be launched using the following command.

 ```sh
 flatpak run org.luxrender.luxrenderui